Struggling to import, store and sell products in China without a local entity?

 - Bonded warehouse: Allows you to keep your goods close to the China market, while postponing importation costs (VAT, duty, etc.).

-- Front warehouse: Allows you to maintain stock for immediate shipping to your clients, or manage a spare parts inventory that caters to your clients’ immediate needs.
+- Front warehouse: Allows you to maintain stock for immediate shipping to your clients or manage a spare parts inventory that caters to your clients’ immediate needs.

-- Cross-border warehouse: A warehouse that carries the appropriate license and specializes in cross-border activity that involves selling products in small quantities to end users. (relevant for cross-border e-commerce china logistics).
+- Cross-border warehouse: A warehouse that carries the appropriate license and specializes in cross-border activity that involves selling products in small quantities to end users. (relevant for cross-border e-commerce China logistics).

 - E-commerce warehouse: A warehouse that specializes in e-commerce activity, carries the relevant licenses and can connect and interface with various e-commerce and payment platforms.
+For in-China sales only.

 PTL Group’s 4PL Fulfillment Services: Secure Warehousing and Distribution